 Put the website in your pocket — click HERE to buy the book!

-Pickle in the Sound of Mull (Brian O'Connell)
+Pickle, my boat, in the Sound of Mull (Brian O'Connell)

 “My cruises, when time permits, are on the wildest and most picturesque coasts of Great Britain and Ireland in pursuit of pleasure and health.
 As a rule I find both to perfection, and am willing to endure a little hardship to gain them”.
 R T McMullen, 1893.
 From the Thames, he sailed round Britain three times (1863, 1871,1887) to find his cruising grounds, and he particularly enjoyed the west coast of Scotland .